ManuelGehl/ori_analysis/README.md

 # ori_analyzer

-ori_analyzer is a Python package designed for analyzing single DNA sequences and identifying potential origin of replication (ori) regions.
+ori_analyzer is a Python package designed for analyzing single DNA sequences and identifying potential origin of replication (ori) regions with their respective DnaA boxes.
 This package offers a range of functionalities to facilitate genomic analysis, including calculating GC skew, generating k-mers, determining pattern frequencies, and finding the most frequent patterns.

 ## Summary of Features: